 2. Give your team notice of upcoming sessions

-Brainstorming sessions may be off the cuff, but that doesn’t mean they also need to be impromptu.
-On the contrary, it’s often a good idea to give your team a heads-up about an upcoming creative meeting.
+Brainstorming sessions may be off the cuff, but that doesn’t mean they must also be impromptu.
+On the contrary, giving your team a heads-up about an upcoming creative meeting is often a good idea.

 This gives them a chance to incubate and mull over the topic of discussion and can get the creative juices flowing on an individual level long before those thoughts need to be vocalized.
 They need time to process, refine, and detail an idea before it sees the light of day.